 In a workshop conducted at NASAP (a student leadership institute) in the summer of 2001, Dale had the opportunity to present for college queens.
 She realized that their needs were far greater than a 90-minute workshop.
-As a result, the Leadership for Queens Conference was created to address the queen’s fears, concerns, goals and dreams by creating an atmosphere that has their total wellbeing in mind-- mentally, physically, intellectually and emotionally.
+As a result, the Leadership for Queens Conference was created to address the queen’s fears, concerns, goals and dreams by creating an atmosphere that has their total wellbeing in mind - mentally, physically, intellectually, and emotionally.

 Campus Kings became a concern for Anthony Jones, after 10 years of working with both the king and queen at Talladega College.
 Anthony, who had always been a presenter at the Leadership for Queens Conference, decided it was time for kings to be equally recognized.
 Initially, a separate conference was planned.
-However, because the king and queen work hand and hand on college campuses, both organizers decided to work together to co-host a single conference.
-As a result, Leadership for Queens and Kings’ Konnection symbolizes a conference that is the only of its kind.
+However, because the king and queen work hand in hand on college and university campuses, both organizers decided to work together to co-host a single conference.
+As a result, Leadership for Queens and The Kings’ Konnection symbolizes a conference that is the only of its kind.